 Kiki Sheung as Cheung Yu Ju was just both hilarious and witty.
 Although she let the fame get to her head in the turn of events, she soon learned from her mistakes and repented herself.
 Kiki portrayed the character really well–from scenes where she was really nice to slightly arrogant, back to the kind person that she was again.
 Must say her acting rocks big time versus when she was younger.
 Very lively and convincing.

-The chemistry between Michael and Kiki were quite odd at first, but it was all right and flowing later since according to the plot, they were an odd pair.
+The chemistry between Michael and Kiki was quite odd at first, but it was all right and flowed quite well later since according to the plot, they were an odd pair.
 Besides, they were quite a team and convincing enough for this type of story.
 Their interactions were funny and natural towards each other.

 Savio Tsang and Angela Tong – Quite a hilarious pair and I think this was one of the better roles for both although they seemed like odd characters, there were different levels to their characters–unlike usual typical characters.
 Savio’s actually wasn’t that classy compared to some of his other roles, but he did quite well with it.
 It was so convincing that I thought he was really those kind.
 It was also touching how he changed his bad habits for Yu Bo in the end.
 And also that through him, Yu Bo knew how to cherish the people around her.